first season, second chapter

 果,物一无讲。”

-"No [single] sound can be heard, no [single] color can be written, and no [single] taste can be heard."
+"No [single] sound can be heard, no [single] color can be written, and no [single] taste can be heard.
+As a result, there is no explanation for anything".

 The flavour areas

-Mr. Zheng Shaohong created a smart flavour map of the Yiwu area that specifies three different areas of flavour: a flowery fragrant in the nord, a honey area around the town of Yiwu, and a wilder fragrance in the east.
+Mr. Zheng Shaohong created a clever map of Yiwu that distinguishes three areas of flavour: a flowery fragrant essence in the north, a honey-sweet area surrounding the town of Yiwu, and a wilder fragrance in the east.

-The flowery-fragrant belt is characterised by smaller village and low yields, with the tea trees surrounded by an excellent environment and very rich forests; it has very high quotations, rarity and a high praise in the high-end market.
-The honey-belt tea fully represents the Yiwu flavour: the infusion is darker, richer, and fragrant like honey; it supplies most of the output of the whole area.
+The flowery-fragrant belt is characterised by smaller villages and low yields, with the tea trees surrounded by an excellent environment and very rich forests; the high-end market praises it for its rarity, determining high quotations.
+The honey-sweet area fully represents the typical Yiwu flavour: the infusion is darker, richer, and sweet like honey; it provides the majority of the region's produce.

-Within each area, flavors vary according to many different factors, including the micro-environment and the treesì; generally talking, the pattern is valid and you can notice an overlap of the flavours at the boundary of two - or three - different areas.
+Flavors vary within each area based on a variety of elements, such as the trees and the microenvironment; generally speaking, the pattern is valid and you may see an overlap of flavors at the boundary between two or three separate areas.

 The teas